DBB Text Banner

 Grog

 Decent Brown Ales are difficult things to get right in my opinion, and this sort of fell between two stools.
-The malty sweetness is there in the nose and the taste (which is a good thing), but the mouthfell let it down somewhat.
-A little too thin and watery for my taste.
-Nice deep brown appearance, but lack of head and lacing definitely detracts form the look.
-There was a little chocolate in there, but I didn't feel there was as much as some others have noted.
-The light drinking does mean that...
+The malty sweetness is there in the nose and the taste (which is a good thing), but the mouthfeel let it down somewhat.
+A little too thin...

 New South Brown Ale

-Like Loki, this did remind me a bit a Newcastle Brown Ale, but rather than being "a better glass", I thought it was a poorer version.
+Like BA Loki, this did remind me a bit a Newcastle Brown Ale, but rather than being "a better glass", I thought it was a poorer version.
 Decent color, but a lifeless pour lacking head, lacing or any kind of carbonation or character.
-Certainly some sweet malt taste, but it fades quickly to give a bland drink that didn't merit any further investigation.
-Perhaps nearer the source this would be better, but this did not travel well from Myrtle Beach down the coast to Hilton Head, SC.
-Update: Came back...
+Certainly some...

 Sweet Magnolia Brown